SandyRodger/launch_school_books/data_structures_and_algorithms.md

 }
 ```

 - Other implementations are available.
-For instance containing all nodes as node objects in a class called `LinkedList`
+For instance containing all nodes as node objects in a class called `LinkedList`.
+- This waty means the only access point to the LL is via the head node, like accessing a water-slide.

 ### [Arrays vs Linked Lists Performance](https://launchschool.com/books/dsa/read/comparing_arrays_and_linked_lists)

 - Choosing whether an array or a linked list is better depends on the program's specific needs.
 - One must understnad the performance characteristics of these data structures.

 #### [Reading](https://launchschool.com/books/dsa/read/comparing_arrays_and_linked_lists#reading)

 - Arrays offer direct access in constant time: `O(1)`